JetBrains/kotlin-web-site/docs/topics/numbers.md

 }
 ```

-To convert numeric values to different types, use [Explicit conversions](#explicit-conversions).
+To convert numeric values to different types, use [explicit conversions](#explicit-number-conversions).

-## Literal constants
+## Literal constants for numbers

 There are the following kinds of literal constants for integral values: